alexanderatallah/redbase/README.md

 ### Tags

 Tags are a lightweight primitive for indexing your values.
 You attach them at insert-time, and they are schemaless.
 This makes them simple and flexible for many use cases.
+It also allows you to index values by external attributes (that aren't a part of the value itself: [example](#example-prompt-cache)).

 Calling `db.filter({ where: { AND: [...]}})` etc. allows you to compose them together as a list.

 Tags are sort of self-cleaning: indexes delete themselves during bulk-delete operations, and they shrink when entries are deleted individually.
 However, when the last entry for an index is deleted, the index is not.
 This shouldn't cause a significant zombie index issue unless you're creating and wiping out an unbounded number of tags.

 Tags can get unruly, you you can keep them organized by nesting them:
 `parentindex/childindex`.
-This effectively allows you to group your indexes.
+This effectively allows you to group your indexes, and makes [browsing](#example-browsing-your-data) your data easier and more fun.

 Call `db.tags("parentindex")` to get all the children tags.

 As you might expect, when indexing an entry under `parentindex/childindex` the entry is automatically indexed under `parentindex` as well.
-This makes it easy to build an easy url-based cache exploration server.
+This makes it easy to build a url-based [cache exploration server](#example-browsing-your-data).
 Call `db.filter({ where: 'parentindex' })` to get all entries for all children tags.

 ### Example: Prompt Cache